4uatul/Youtube_analysis_DE/README.md

 ```

 **What Happened:**
-- Your data is now sitting in Amazon S3 (think: cloud Dropbox for big data)
+- Data is now sitting in Amazon S3 (think: cloud Dropbox for big data)
-- You organized it into folders:
+- I organized it into folders:
   - `/raw/csv/` - All the CSV files
   - `/raw/json/` - All the JSON files